anthonydiiorio/CloudlogTCI/README.md

 TCI is a modern alternative to serial based rig control by Expert Electronics, based on WebSockets.

-Hopefully more manufactures adopt this excellent protocol that supports multiple clients over TCI/IP.
+Hopefully more manufactures adopt this excellent protocol that supports multiple clients!

 ![Terminal](/screenshots/term.png)